nanyaalbert/java_projects/File_IO(java.io_and_java.nio)/README.md

 # Description
 This directory focuses on file input/output operations in Java using both java.io and java.nio packages.

+## NIO/RealTimeDirectoryMonitorAndAsynchronousLogger.java
+### Overview
+The Real-Time Directory Monitor and Asynchronous Logger is a Java program that monitors a specified directory for file creation, modification, and deletion events in real-time using Java NIO's WatchService.
+It logs these events asynchronously to log_file.txt with timestamps, using AsynchronousFileChannel for efficient, non-blocking I/O.

+### Features
+1. Monitors file creation (ENTRY_CREATE), modification (ENTRY_MODIFY), and deletion (ENTRY_DELETE) in the specified directory.
+2. Logs events to log_file.txt with timestamps in the format [yyyy-MM-dd HH:mm:ss] - Event kind: \<kind\>.
+File affected: \<file\>.
+3. Uses asynchronous I/O for logging to minimize performance impact.
+4. Validates directory existence and type before monitoring.
+5. Logs monitoring setup and errors to the console.

+### Notes
+- Monitors only files directly in the specified directory, not subdirectories.
+- Creates log_file.txt in the current working directory if it doesn't exist.
+- Handles OVERFLOW events and invalid WatchKey states.
+- Handles I/O and interruption exceptions.

+### Usage
+1. **Compile:** javac RealTimeDirectoryMonitorAndAsynchronousLogger.java
+2. **Run:** java RealTimeDirectoryMonitorAndAsynchronousLogger \<directory-path\> Example: java RealTimeDirectoryMonitorAndAsynchronousLogger /home/user/docs

 ## NIO/MediaFileOrganizer.java
 ### Overview
 The Media File Organizer is a Java utility that organizes media files (images, videos, audio) into a structured hierarchy based on file type and creation date.
 It supports formats like .jpg, .png, .mp4, .mkv, .mp3, and .wav, and creates a log file (media_organizer_log.txt) to track actions and errors.
 The program handles duplicates, deletes empty directories, and ensures proper permissions.